FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 MT: Now, what are some factors that make it more likely for people to have breast cancer than not?

 SF: There are certainly risk factors.
-Most significantly if patients have a strong family history of breast cancer, and particularly, if they have a gene mutation that predisposes patients to having breast cancer.
+Most significantly if patients have a strong family history of breast cancer, and particularly, if they have a gene mutation, that predisposes patients to having breast cancer.
 The most common ones are called BRCA1 and 2.
 So those are patients that tend to have high risk.
 Also, the patients that had radiation to the chest at a young age, between 10 and 30, they also have a higher risk of breast cancer.

 MT: Now, do you have an FDA approval?

-SF: Yes, we do since 2011.
+SF: Yes, we do, since 2011.
 And our studies, that we have done showing the benefits of tomosynthesis, were performed and published in 2014.

 MT: Now, what’s next for this technology?